ujjwal717/employees-analysis-using-sql/README.md

 10) Number of Promotion employee got and Title after Promotion
 11) Number of Raises and Maximum Salary of each Employee
 12) Years took Employee to get the First Promotion
+13) Salary Percentage Increase from Joined Salary and Final Salary in Company